Voxel-Fox-Ltd/VoxelBotUtils/docs/apireference.rst

 Interactions
 ---------------------------------------------------

-Due to the complexity of interactions, also have :ref:`their own page<interactions>` for a basic howto guide.
+Due to the complexity of interactions, also have :ref:`their own page<interactions howto>` for a basic howto guide.

 MessageComponents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^